passivsystems/protean/README.md

 ### Creating API Documentation for a service

+The following assumes a Debian Linux flavour install.

 Create API documentation for the sample petstore service codex with

     protean doc -f /usr/lib/protean/sample-petstore.cod.edn